Raspberry Pi Minecraft Bedrock Server

 Use the command below to install the wget tool as well as the default JDK package.
 The JDK package is the most important of the two as it is what will install the Java runtime on to our Raspberry Pi.

-The Nukkit server that we are relying on to set up a Minecraft Bedrock Server on our Raspberry Pi is written in Java and requires this runtime to work.
+The Nukkit server, which we rely on to set up a Minecraft Bedrock Server on our Raspberry Pi, is written in Java and requires this runtime to function properly.

 Installing the Minecraft Bedrock Server on the Raspberry Pi using Nukkit